[Phil Wilson in the Chair]

 Montgomeryshire is a long way away from Swansea, but in my view it is Wales’s turn.
 It does not matter whether people are from Montgomeryshire or Ynys Môn—the hon.
 Member for Ynys Môn (Albert Owen) has left the Chamber—the selection of Swansea would be a great achievement for Wales, and would benefit the whole of Wales.
 I congratulate my hon.
 Friend the Member for Brecon and Radnorshire (Chris Davies) on securing the debate.
 He explained his support for Swansea with his constituency 15 miles away.
 Although I represent Montgomeryshire, when I was a Member of the National Assembly for Wales I represented Mid and West Wales, also 15 miles away from the centre of Swansea, and it included Pembrokeshire and Carmarthenshire.
 My main point is that I want to support Swansea’s bid.

-The big issue in terms of fairness across Britain is moving investment and wealth away from the south-east corner and away from London.
+The big issue in terms of fairness across Britain is the need to move investment and wealth away from the south-east corner and away from London.
 It is moving successfully to Cardiff, but we need to move it further west.
 That is the only way we will develop Pembrokeshire and Carmarthenshire.
 Swansea is a key staging post and developing the city of Swansea is absolutely key to the whole of west Wales.
 The same applies in mid Wales.
 The key to mid Wales might be Birmingham.
 In north Wales it might be Manchester or Liverpool.
 We have to draw the investment and economic activity west, which is what investment in Swansea does.

 We have talked about the historical icons of Swansea.
 I have always been fanatical about sport and still am.
 I watch the Ospreys, but I do not watch Swansea at the moment because I do not get the chance—I desperately hope they manage to retain their premiership status.
 It is important to us and the derbies next year with Cardiff will be absolutely terrific.
 My greatest hero of all came from Swansea: John Charles.
 I met him and I am old enough to remember him playing.
 He was amazing.
 He was the greatest forward in Europe, and the greatest centre-half in Europe.
 I think £65,000 was paid for him to go off to play in Italy, which was unheard-of money then.
 He was a precursor of Gareth Bale and more, but he was a back as well as a forward.
 He was a wonderful man.
 When I met him it was one of the greatest of privileges.
 The BBC invited me to a dinner that he was at.
 He was elderly and failing in health, but for someone so great he had incredible humility.
 I looked on him as the greatest sportsman I knew, and he came from Swansea.